wobo-gavin/repo0312/docs/clients.rst

 -----------------

-Sometimes you just want to send a few requests in parallel and then process the results all at once after they've sent. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ provides a convenience function ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\batch()`` that makes this very simple:
+Sometimes you just want to send a few requests in parallel and then process the results all at once after they've been sent. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ provides a convenience function ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\batch()`` that makes this very simple:

 .. code-block:: php